emesday/mskimm.github.io0/about.md

 title: About me
 ---

-I am a senior research engineer in LG Electronics, Korea.
+I am a senior research engineer at LG Electronics, Korea.
 I am in charge of developing `Hotword` detection.
-Have you tried `OK Google`, `LG Mobile`, or `Hello Genie` on LG G3?
+Have you said `OK Google`, `LG Mobile`, or `Hello Genie` on LG G3?
 That's what I wrote.

 I am familiar with